Protocol Specification

 Each participant can register only once, verified through biometric identification that creates a unique cryptographic hash of biological features.
 This hash serves as proof of uniqueness without storing raw biometric data that could compromise privacy or create security vulnerabilities.

 The biometric verification ensures that regardless of how many documents someone forges or names they claim, they can create only a single account tied to their physical identity.
-This creates a hard limit on fake accounts equal to the number of actual people an attacker can physically control — economically unfeasible at scale.
+This creates a hard limit on fake accounts equal to the number of actual people an attacker can physically control - economically unfeasible at scale.
+In the reference implementation, identity onboarding additionally cross-checks the details a participant enters against the data read from their identity document by optical character recognition, surfacing every field as entered, scanned, and matched, and screens applicants against an internal sanctions list before any grant is released.

 4.2 KYR - Know Your Relationship